 [JNJ in Wikipedia]

-Implied volatility stands at 17%, which is about the same as the VIX, a measure of volatility of the S&P 500 index.
-JNJ’s volatility stands in the 20th percentile of its annual range.
+Implied volatility stands at 15%, which is 9/10ths of the VIX, a measure of volatility of the S&P 500 index.
+JNJ’s volatility stands in the 10th percentile of its annual range.

 |Week||SD1 68.2%||SD2 95%||Earns|